verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

         .. note:: Required if no ``<Tdel>`` tags are specified

         .. note:: A ``<switch>``'s resistance (``R``) and output capacitance (``Cout``) have no effect on delay when used for the input connection block, since VPR does not model the resistance/capacitance of block internal wires.

+    :opt_param penalty_cost:

+        Penalty cost added to the switch.
+        This cost is not related to the physical properties of the switch.
+It adds an additional cost to it for the router to avoid its usage.
+        This can be useful for switches that should not be used in general, but that are necessary for certain types of designs that need to route through them.

+        .. note:: The addition of this attribute to the switch does not affect Timing Analysis

     :opt_param buf_size: